MQCybersec/mqcybersec-website/src/content/writeups/24-htbuni-freedom.md

 It starts creating a new handle process with full access, then it's creating a lower privileged process (but inheriting all the open handles of the main process).

-You can exploit [LeakedHandles](https://github.com/lab52io/LeakedHandlesFinder/) using this, but it's easy to make your own exploit.
+You can exploit Leaked Handles using LeakedHandlesFinder, but it's easy to make your own exploit.

 There was also an unintended to abuse the SQLi to get the reset token of the admin and upload a malicious plugin to MasaCMS.